*Updated 14 August 2023*

 - a new ‘illicit vapes enforcement squad’

-- a call for evidence on youth vaping
+- a call for evidence on youth vaping and closing a loophole the vaping industry to give free samples of vapes to children

 - consulting on introducing mandatory cigarette pack inserts